twogg-git/java-kalah/README.md

 ## How to play

 - Always move counter-clockwise
-- Start your turn only in your pits
+- Start your log only in your pits
 - Always take all your selected pit's stones and distribute each one in the adyecent pits including your Kalah

 ## Rules

-- If your last stone ends in your Kalah you get another turn
+- If your last stone ends in your Kalah you get another log
 - If your last stone ends in an empty pit and your oposite pit had stones, you take his pit stones and yours to your Kalah
 - If a player had all his pits empty the oposite player take the remaining stones to his Kalah and the game ends
 - At the game endings you count all your Kalah stones and the player with more stones wins